Philadelphia Workplace Injury Attorney

 Like all states, Pennsylvania has a workers’ compensation system specifically designed to provide financial and medical benefits for those injured on the job.
 For workers, the tradeoff of the system is that while they do not have to prove negligence or fault to obtain benefits, they generally cannot file personal injury lawsuits against their employers to recover damages for their injuries.

-Just because you are entitled to workers’ compensation benefits does not mean you will get them without a struggle.
+Just because you are entitled to workers’ comp benefits does not mean you will get them without a struggle.
 Too often employers or their workers’ comp insurers challenge the nature or severity of an employee’s injuries, claiming that they aren’t work related or that they were the result of a preexisting condition.

 Injured Philadelphia workers already struggling with injuries should not have to fight to receive the benefits they deserve.
 At Wilk Law, we understand the nuances and complexities of Pennsylvania’s workers’ compensation system and the tactics employers use to avoid their obligations.
 With skill and determination, we fight for injured workers to get them every available dime in benefits.